tkassila/tvprograms2/README.md

 7. Select Yle, Telkku, Amppari etc program sources and select a date html link to choose a date of programs to show
 8. You can control to how loaded programs are shown and search text from programs data etc

-Super performant `Material` app for preact world using [preact-material-components](https://github.com/prateekbh/preact-material-components)
+Super performant app for preact world without material components, only omit dialog is used.
+That and another library changes are meaning almost half app size!

 V. 1.5 has been updated.
 That is more updated software: preact-cli 3.3.3 and preact 10.6.4.